Rebecca L. Rovit

 Rebecca Rovit joined the KU faculty in August 2009.
 She teaches Script Analysis, Theatre History, and topics related to historiography, cultural memory, modern European theatre, and performance and genocide at the undergraduate and graduate levels.

-She is spending Spring 2024 as a Senior Guest Researcher in Vienna at the Austrian Academy of Sciences.
-Affiliated with the Institute for Cultural Studies and Theatre History, she is working on her monograph, “Theatre from the Rubble of War: Cultural Crossings in Berlin and Vienna, 1945-55.”
+She spent Spring 2024 as a Senior Guest Researcher in Vienna at the Austrian Academy of Sciences.
+Affiliated with the Institute for Cultural Studies and Theatre History, she is worked on her forthcoming monograph, “Theatre from the Rubble of War: Cultural Crossings in Berlin and Vienna, 1945-55.”

 Dr. Rovit was a Fulbright Specialist (2018-2023) of “Theatre and Genocide” within the broader category of Peace and Conflict Resolution Studies.
 In summer 2019, she was affiliated with the University of Vienna (Department of Theatre, Film, and Media Studies), where she taught MA students, using the city of Vienna as a site for embodied remembrance of the Holocaust.
 She also organized a symposium on “Memorializing Genocide” and the Performing Arts.
 This was a return visit to Austria under the auspices of the US Fulbright program.